-The Poughkeepsie Fire Department was built in the 1940s, and their one firehouse has served the fire district since.
+The Fairview Fire District was built in the 1940s, and their one firehouse has served the fire district since.
 But as other government buildings were updated, restaurants and universities opened, and the population expanded, the firehouse stayed exactly the same.
 In fact, in almost 80 years, it hasn’t been updated at all, except for two small changes in the ‘80s that didn’t remain adequate for long.

 The most obvious concern is the sheer lack of space in the firehouse.
 The tight spaces on the apparatus floor leave fighters scrambling over each other when they receive a call, slowing down response time to an emergency.
 Sleeping quarters are only 400 sq ft, not nearly large enough to house the number of firefighters needed to respond to overnight emergencies.
 And fighters are forced to walk through the kitchen to get to showers to rinse off harmful smoke and chemicals used to extinguish fires, posing a potential for contamination.
 With only one shower, the department is prohibited from hiring women firefighters.